ten7/handbook.ten7.com/_pages/05_howwedothings.md

 Being remote can be great (puppy time, yay!), but we also know it’s important to come together in person.
 If you live close to another TEN7 team member, we encourage you to grab a coffee or a meal together!
 Otherwise, we have in-person meet-ups a few times a year.
 Sometimes it will be a working session and other times it will be a meal, because we all understand the importance of good food (by the way, check out the **\#food** Slack channel).

+We hold weekly Friday coworking sessions over Zoom for those who want some company.

 For more information on working for a distributed company, read Yonder’s post [“The Anatomy of a Successful Remote Worker.”](https://www.yonder.io/post/anatomy-of-successful-remote-worker)

 ## Time Tracking

 We use JIRA for issue tracking, but we use Harvest for time tracking and — more importantly — client billing.
 If we make a code commit, the requirement is that there’s an issue in JIRA that maps to the corresponding Harvest project.
 It’s easy for us to stick to that, because if we make a code change and there isn't a Harvest entry associated with it, we can’t bill for it.
 We pull your hours and explanation of work and include it in the invoice to clients.
 Reporting is available at the account, project, team and user levels, which makes it invaluable for managing projects and client billing.

 Time entry is important.
 And accurate time entry is even more important.
 We challenge each other to enter time daily (ideally using the built-in Harvest timer) to ensure accuracy.
-While billable hours for clients are crucial, it’s also important to accurately log time spent on internal TEN7 work, such as meetings and administrative tasks.
+While tracking billable hours for clients are crucial, it’s also important to accurately log time spent on internal TEN7 work, such as meetings and administrative tasks.
 We’re always looking for ways to become more efficient and accountable, and time tracking helps us do that.

 ### Workweek Time Period